-The Admission process works on a sliding scale, in that if your GPA is below 3.00, you can make up for that lower score by scoring higher on the GMAT and/or GRE.
+- While our admissions process is still competitive, our admissions process has the option to work on a sliding scale on a case-by case basis, in that if your GPA is below 3.00, you can make up for that lower GPA by scoring higher on the GMAT and/or GRE.

 - Such applications are reviewed on a case-by-case basis.
-In some cases, a high GPA can compensate for a lower GRE/GMAT score, and vice versa.
+In some cases, a high GPA can compensate for a lower GRE/GMAT score, and vice-versa.
 If you receive a conditional acceptance, you are allowed to enroll in graduate classes, but must meet certain performance criteria in the first semester or year that is specified in your conditional acceptance letter.
 Once these conditions are fulfilled, the conditional acceptance will be converted to full acceptance.

 |For Domestic Students||For International Students|